kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 Complete!
 ```

-- **yarn >= 1.3.2**

-Yarn is a dependency of node.js.
-In this case, we need to add the official yarn.repo to our configured local repositories.
+- **yarn >= 1.3.2**.
+Yarn is a dependency of Node.js.
+In this case, the official yarn repository has to be added as a local repositories.

 ```sh
 $ sudo curl --silent --location https://dl.yarnpkg.com/rpm/yarn.repo | sudo tee /etc/yum.repos.d/yarn.repo